madePrototype/burbonToDai/README.md

-Burbon.js is a library for sending crypto from a customer to a depositor using stablecoins
+Burbon.js is a library for sending payment from a sender to a reciever using the DAI stablecoin